apereo/cas/docs/cas-server-documentation/installation/Configuring-Monitoring-Administration.md

 To learn more about options, please [see this guide][bootadmindocs].

-## Demo

-The CAS Spring Boot Administration server web application is available for demo at https://casbootadminserver.herokuapp.com.

 ## CAS Server as Client

 Each individual CAS server is given the ability to auto-register itself with the admin server, provided configuration is made available to instruct the CAS server how to locate and connect to the admin server.